 MSMHS does not encourage students to drop courses during the school year.
+Dropping courses to accommodate a personal schedule cannot be accommodated.
+All schedule changes must be officially approved by administration in collaboration with the School Counseling office.
 However, MSMHS does understand that extraordinary situations may arise that result in the need to add classes or drop classes.